HeyPuter/puter/src/backend/src/modules/core/README.md

 Get the most recent log entries from the buffer maintained by the LogService.
 By default, the buffer contains the last 20 log entries.

+### PagerService

+#### Listeners

+##### `boot.consolidation`

+PagerService registers its commands at the consolidation phase because the '_init' method of CommandService may not have been called yet.

+#### Methods

+##### `onInit`

+Initializes PagerDuty configuration and registers alert handlers.
+If PagerDuty is enabled in the configuration, it sets up an alert handler to send alerts to PagerDuty.

+##### `alert`

+Sends an alert to all registered alert handlers.

+This method iterates through all alert handlers and attempts to send the alert.
+If any handler fails to send the alert, an error message is logged.

+###### Parameters

+- **alert:** The alert object containing details about the alert.

+### ProcessEventService

+Service class that handles process-wide events and errors.
+Provides centralized error handling for uncaught exceptions and unhandled promise rejections.
+Sets up event listeners on the process object to capture and report critical errors through the logging and error reporting services.

 ## Libraries

+### core.expect

 ### core.util.identutil